 If you are a student approved by OSD for special accommodations, you need to coordinate with me beforehand.
 For students who need 1.5 times the regular exam time, the usual practice is to start midterm exams an hour earlier than the scheduled time, and the final 2 hours before.
 The location is usually the department library.
 But for EACH exam for which you need accommodations, you should email me between 2 and 4 days prior to the exam to set up and verify the time and place.
 If I do not hear from you at least 2 days prior to the exam, then I cannot guarantee that I will be able to provide special accommodations.

-Published by Google Docs - Report Abuse - Updated automatically every 5 minutes
+Edit this page (if you have permission) - Published by Google Docs - Report Abuse - Updated automatically every 5 minutes